christianm20358/Docs-Proxmox/wiki/Network Layout.md

 ## Hardening the Web Server

 This device is running on Debian, so general hardening practices were applied.
 The root user was disabled, all admin accounts require a password to use sudo privileges, and unnecessary services were uninstalled.
 The SSH default port was also moved.
 The attack surface should now be minimal, with only two ports open.
 There should be no direct access from web clients as it will be managed by the reverse proxy.
-On internal networks the only access method is ssh.
+On the internal network the only point of access is ssh.

 ## Network Separation